 HCCM operates a Food Pantry, Voucher Service, Referral Service and now a new Thrift Store in Leander.
-Cedar Park First UMC is focused on the Food Pantry that stocks non-perishable food and essential personal items donated by churches, businesses, organizations, schools and individuals.
-The former HCCM Clothes Closet, as everyone knew it, is now being replaced by the new Thrift Store.
+Cedar Park First UMC is focused on both of these missions.
+The Food Pantry stocks non-perishable food and essential personal items donated by churches, businesses, organizations, schools and individuals.
+The former HCCM Clothes Closet, as everyone knew it, has now been replaced by the new Thrift Store.
 The Clothes Closet provided specific quantities of clothing, at no charge, to HCCM registered and verified as needing assistance persons.
 The new Thrift Store will continue that policy for those that are previously identified and registered.
 In addition, the Thrift Store will sell items to the general public, at very favorable pricing, as a means to generate revenue to offset operating costs.
 The Food Pantry is supplemented by food purchased from Central Texas Food Bank, the Dollar Store and H-E-B. Last year HCCM filled 4,200 family food orders, distributing more than 235 tons of food.
 That’s 391,000 meals!
 In addition, HCCM provides Hams for Hope at Easter and holiday turkey meals.

 Serve with us . . .